sampctech/RS_FIXES/README.md

 Thanks to N̅i̅g̅h̅t̅b̅r̅e̅e̅d̅ for these fixes.

 I am posting it here so they do not get lost since I have needed them more than once.

+Fixes issues wit hloading GTA IV, L.A.
+Noire & both Max Paine 2 & 3 that use RSL.